Capital One vs. Openbank

 The Bottom Line

-Choose Capital One if you value in-person banking, mobile app quality matters, or you want Zelle for quick transfers.
+Choose Capital One if you value in-person banking, you're an Android user, or you want Zelle for quick transfers.
 Choose Openbank if getting the best rate matters most.

 |---|---|---|